-Students should have covered lessons 1-7, and 10-11 of Japanese for Busy People or have an equivalent knowledge of the language.
-They should be able to read all Hiragana.
+You should have a sound knowledge of basic Japanese.
+You should have covered Lessons 1-7 & 10, of Japanese for Busy People (3rd Edition) or have an equivalent knowledge of the language.

 How will I be taught, and will there be any work outside the class?

 The course is based on the communicative approach: